paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-020-northeast-rail-service.md

 ### Statutory Notes

 #### References in Text
 This subtitle, referred to in text, is subtitle E (§§ 1131–1169) of title XI of Pub.
 L. 97–35, Aug.
 13, 1981, 95 Stat.
-643, as amended, known as the Northeast Rail Service Act of 1981.
+643, known as the Northeast Rail Service Act of 1981.
 For complete classification of this subtitle to the Code, see Short Title note set out under [section 1101 of this title](./chapter-020-northeast-rail-service.md#section-1101) and Tables.

 The Regional Rail Reorganization Act of 1973, referred to in par.
 (5), is Pub.
 L. 93–236, Jan.
 2, 1974, 87 Stat.
-985, as amended.
-Title III of the Regional Rail Reorganization Act of 1973 is classified generally to subchapter III (§ 741 et seq.) of chapter 16 of this title.
+985. Title III of the Regional Rail Reorganization Act of 1973 is classified generally to subchapter III (§ 741 et seq.) of chapter 16 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of this title](./chapter-016-regional-rail-reorganization.md#section-701) and Tables.

 #### Codification
 In par.
 (1), “chapter 243 of title 49” substituted for “title III of the Rail Passenger Service Act ([45 U.S.C.
 541](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section541&num=0&edition=prelim) et seq.)” on authority of Pub.
 L. 103–272, § 6(b), July 5, 1994, 108 Stat.
 1378, the first section of which enacted subtitles II, III, and V to X of Title 49, Transportation.